 My daughter Vienna was vaccine injured, with distinct regressions and behavioral changes at 9 months and then again at 18 months of age.
-She suffered sensory processing disorder and high functioning Autism Spectrum Disorder that was not present before.
-Fortunately, our story has a happy ending, because she is 90% recovered from autism.
-At one time, I believed we fully recovered her off the spectrum; though as I’ll explain later, we made it about 90% in the past 7 years.
-Through biomedical treatments, almost all children will heal or improve to varying degrees.
-A few rare persons will recover “off the spectrum.”
-And that is quite the celebration.
-Though most will still maintain some “quirks.”
-Would they have had these quirks anyway?
+She suffered sensory processing disorder, social anxiety disorder, and high functioning Autism Spectrum Disorder that was not present before these shots.
+Fortunately, our story has a happy ending, because we consider her 90% recovered.
+Through biomedical approaches, almost all children with autism will heal or improve to varying degrees.
+A few rare kids will recover “off the spectrum” entirely.
+While most recovering kids will still maintain some “quirks,” any gains made are worth celebrating.
+Would these kids have had these quirks anyway?
 Maybe.
-Was it irreversible damage-done, like someone who has recovered from a stroke?
+Was it irreversible damage-done, like someone who has recovered after a stroke?
 Maybe.
-Either way, all children will see major improvements with the right treatments and/ or supplements.
+Either way, all children will see improvements in their Autism and co-morbid conditions with the right treatments.
+I write to share what worked for US, but every single child with autism has a different biological set of circumstances.
+And I urge every parent working towards recovering their child not to give up finding what might work for your child.

 - Organic.
-By the age of 2 we switched Vienna to an organic diet, got her an organic mattress and began using homemade household cleaners instead of chemicals.
+By the age of 2 we switched Vienna to an organic diet, got her an organic mattress, and began using homemade household cleaners instead of chemicals.
 We increased fruits and vegetables, especially “brain foods” like avocado (smoothies especially).
-And we ate curry weekly with spices like turmeric, cayenne, pepper, cilantro, and cumin (these spices have antioxidant and anti-inflammatory properties).
+And we ate curry weekly with spices like turmeric, cayenne, pepper, cilantro, and cumin (many Indian spices have antioxidant and anti-inflammatory properties).

 - Quality daily vitamins – we switched her from vitamins that had cheap forms of B12 and folic acid to those with quality methylcobalamin B12, and folate.

 - Milk thistle, which supports the liver.

 - Probiotics and probiotic-rich foods for the gut, in turn helping the immune system.

-- Chelation (heavy metal removal).
+- Heavy metal removal.
 We used chlorella and spirulina, as well as fresh cilantro in our cooking.

 - Cod Liver Oil, filtered.
 The adrenals use up extra DHA when the body is toxic.
-Additionally, Omega 3s decrease inflammation.
+Additionally, Omega 3s decrease inflammation – commonly seen in those with autoimmune disorders and Autism Spectrum Disorders.

 Here’s what I’d do differently now that I know more: